vermario/next-apollo-example/README.md

 ```

 ## The idea behind the example
 By default, Apollo Client creates its own internal Redux store to manage queries and their results.
 If you are already using Redux for the rest of your app, [you can have the client integrate with your existing store instead](http://dev.apollodata.com/react/redux.html).
-This example is identical to the [`with-apollo`](https://github.com/zeit/next.js/tree/master/examples/with-apollo) with the exception of this Redux store integration.